Bird Sexing PCR Protocol – CHD1F/CHD1R primers

 4 – Negative control – there should not be any bands in this lane.
 If there are, it is likely that your PCR reaction mix was contaminated and you need to repeat the PCR.

-Your results – two bands indicate DNA is from a female bird and one band indicates DNA is from a male bird.
+Your results – two bands of appropriate sizes indicate DNA is from a female bird and one band indicates DNA is from a male bird.

-Do not worry if the bands from your samples are different sizes to the chicken DNA.
+Do not worry if the bands from your samples are slightly different sizes to the example gel above.
 Band sizes vary depending on the species of bird you have extracted DNA from.
+However, bands that are smaller than the 100 and 200 bp bands on the DNA ladder are likely to be residual primers or non-specific amplification rather than genuine results.

-After you have taken good photos of the gel for your documentation, you can dispose of the gel in your regular bin.
+After you have taken good photos of the gel for your documentation and records, you can pour the running buffer down a drain, and dispose of the gel in your regular bin.

-Disposal of agarose gels is a standard waste disposal procedure followed by research labs.
+Drain disposal of TBE buffer, and bin diposal of agarose gels, are standard waste disposal procedures followed by research labs.
 If you have questions, get in touch with us.